miklevin/MikeLev.in/_posts/2025-08-06-local-ai-war-google-vs-openai.md

    particular models, usually laptops but sometimes gaming rig.

-I give the 40K-foot view of the part that I think is least-well understood: the *"player engine"* which is called the *"inference engine"* but is for playing the models like Google's Gemma and OpenAI's gpt-oss directly on your laptop, gaming rig and soon-to-be phone.
+I give the 40K-foot view of the part that I think is least-well understood: the *"player engine*"which is called the"*inference engine"* but is for playing the models like Google's Gemma and OpenAI's gpt-oss directly on your laptop, gaming rig and soon-to-be phone.
 It's not really on phones yet, but I mention it to set the stage.